dhana2403/GTEx_Pro/README.md

 GTEx Pro provides a powerful, user-friendly interface for high-quality GTEx multi-tissue gene expression analysis.
 This web platform replaces the need to run pipeline code locally, offering automated preprocessing, normalization, and batch correction directly in the browser.

-The academic web version is provided free of charge.
+The academic web version is provided free of charge for limited analysis.
 All backend processing uses the same validated methods from the original pipeline, ensuring precision and reproducibility.

 ---